Published:

 4. The Impact of a Large Down Payment and Other Important Factors to Consider

 Of course, there are many other factors that need to be considered, such as the term length of the loan, the current interest rates, and the size of your down payment.
-Looking specifically at your down payment, the larger it is, the more likely you are to qualify for a larger loan.
-Obviously, all the factors mentioned above matter as a whole, but a large down payment can tip the scales in your favor.
+Looking specifically at your down payment, a larger down payment can strengthen your application because it reduces the loan amount relative to the home price.

 How can I qualify to borrow more?